Tax Questions & Tips

 • Interest on dividend income (1099-DIV, 1099-INT, 1099-OID)

-• A record of any transactions involving cryptocurrency (Bitcoin, etc.)
+• Records of transactions involving cryptocurrency (Bitcoin, etc.)

 • Receipts for expenses from your investments